philskents/allotments-garden/Vault Setup.md

 ## TLDR
 - You need a vault that uses obsidian-git for backup/sync
 - Sort content for publishing into one or more folders
+- Configure images and attachments to be stored with the current file

 ## Setup
 Firstly you heed to have an Obsidian vault setup and configured to use [obsidian-git](https://github.com/denolehov/obsidian-git) for backup and sync.